alphabetical guide to the Rotary

 Assembly, Club Club Annual meeting at which the President Elect as the incoming president and the appointed Lead Persons present their programmes for the forthcoming Rotary year.
 It is a meeting within a meeting chaired by the President Elect and attended by a senior district officer who will not only proffer sage comment but also report back to the District Governor Elect (DGE).
 Can only follow the District Assembly and therefore comes in May or June.

 Assembly, District.
-Annual meeting of all District club officers, committee chairmen and other club members.
-Part of the process of training and the annual handing down of information from RI and Rotary GB&I to individual club assemblies, takes place on a Saturday morning in May at Loughborough University—the only venue in the District at present capable of handling the numbers involved.
+Annual meeting of all District club officers, committee chairmen and other Rotarians.
+Part of the process of training and the annual handing down of information from RI and Rotary GB&I to individual club assemblies, takes place on a Saturday morning in May at Loughborough University—the only venue in the District at present capable of handling the numbers involved which have regularly exceeded 500.
+However, due to the Covid-19 pandemic the Assembly has been held online for the last 2 years and will be again in 2022.

 Assembly, International Annual meeting which usually precedes the RI Convention.
 Here RI officers and DGEs and others plan the work of RI for the coming year.
 They may also receive some education and training.

-Assistant Governor (AG) District 1070 has seven of these elected officers; each AG keeps a fatherly eye on a group of clubs in a designated area on behalf of the DG.
-Uppingham is in Area C of District 1070.
+Assistant Governor (AG) District 1070 has nine of these elected officers; each AG keeps a parental eye on a group of clubs in a designated area on behalf of the DG.
+Uppingham is in Area 3 of District 1070.

 Associate Membership.
-Introduced in 2014, this is a scheme whereby persons may become associate members rather than ’Full’ members if they are unable to commit to regular weekly meetings, paying a reduced subscription but not having all the privileges of ‘Full Membership’ though it is expected that in time they will progress to it.
-Associate Members have no voting rights.
-Uppingham has not, as yet, opted to admit Associate Members.
+Introduced across Rotary in 2014, this is a scheme whereby persons may become associate members rather than ’Full’ members if they are unable to commit to regular weekly meetings or as an introductory period before Full Membership.
+Associate members pay a reduced subscription but do not have all the privileges of ‘Full Membership.
+In our Uppingham club the period of Associate membership will be restricted to the first Rotary year of membership ie will terminate on 30 June following initial enrolment.
+Associate Members have no voting rights; the fee will be £25 paid pro rata from the date of joining.

 Attendance.
-Regular attendance is the basis of Rotary fellowship.
+Was once a thorny subject but is now relaxed and unrecorded: there is no longer a set minimum number of meetings which must be met to maintain membership.
 Those who cannot attend their own club in a particular week are encouraged to visit another to ‘make up’ for their absence and so maintain their attendance record and contribute to wider Rotary fellowship in the process.
-Attendance at certain Rotary functions also counts: Charter evenings, district councils, conventions, conferences and club events and project work are examples.
+Attendance at certain Rotary functions also counts: Charter evenings, district councils, conventions, conferences and club events and project work are all examples.
 Attendance is a complicated question and readers are directed to the Club Constitution Article 9 and 12 for the definitive answer.
-(50% RI norm)

 Badge, Name A great help when a number of visitors are expected or when visiting another club i.e. whenever you are likely to commune with anyone who does not know you.

 Badge, Rotary The ideal is to wear it all the time.
 It is amazing how many conversations start as a result.
-Lapel badges come in 12mm and 15mm sizes in pin, clutch or screw fixings.
+Lapel badges come in 12mm and 15mm sizes in pin, clutch or screw fixings; new-style “brand” badges are now also available.
 There is also a 7mm dress badge for dinner jackets.
 The secretary can supply additional badges on request and on repayment.
 In addition, you may well see a past-president’s badge which has a faux-diamond centre and sometimes the special badge (bronze or gold coloured) of the Paul Harris Fellow..

 Banners The exchange of banners is a Rotary tradition.
 Like heraldry, a banner is often a visual representation of an aspect of a club or its name, its history or the area it represents.
 The exchange between visitor and host gives expression to Rotary fellowship.
 Uppingham now has an extensive collection of banners given either by visitors or brought back by members who have visited other clubs.
 See the back page of this booklet.

-Business Account The Club’s own monies (as opposed to charity monies) are held in a Business Account with CAF Bank Ltd (40-52-40 ac xxxxxx73); all expenditure from the account by cheque or electronic transfer requires dual authorization;
+Business Account The Club’s own monies (as opposed to charity monies) are held in a Business Account with Barclays Bank Ltd (20-45-45 ac 83164764); all expenditure from the account by cheque or electronic transfer requires dual authorization;

 Business/Council Meeting Held once per month as a combined meeting.
 Council meetings are a requirement under the Club’s by-laws and constitution but due to the relatively small size of the Club it has been decided to hold the required Council meeting in conjunction with the monthly Business meeting.

 Charity Account The entirely separate club account in which money raised for charitable purposes is held.
-In common with the Business Account, the Charity Account is held at CAF Bank Ltd (40-52-40 ac xxxxxx72); dual authority is required for all withdrawals and payments.
+In common with the Business Account, the Charity Account is held at Barclays Bank Ltd (20-45-45 ac 53089827); dual authority is required for all withdrawals and payments.

 Charter Night Uppingham holds an annual Charter Night in June to celebrate the Club’s birthday, unlike many Clubs, but very much in accordance with our informal focus, the night is usually an informal barbecue format party.
 Many Clubs make their Charter Night a major formal occasion with “black tie” required.